JamieCollins/Project-1/README.md

 ![CSS validation](assets/images/readme/css-validator.png?raw=true "CSS")

-Google DevTools Lighthouse Testing:
+Google DevTools Lighthouse Testing: Site passed testing with a minimum score of 90 in all categories for all pages.

 ![Lighthouse](assets/images/readme/lighthouse-scores.png?raw=true "Lighthouse")

+Site has been tested by multiple users across many devices with no major issues.

+All buttons or links on page are operating as expected.
+All external sites open in a new tab.

 ### Performance improvement:

+*To slightly improve performance, video can be hosted on external site such as Youtube.

 ### UNFIXED/KNOWN ISSUES

-* Submission of form leads to error 404, submssion has no destination
+* Submission of form leads to error 404, submssion has no destination.
+Server sided programming language such as .php would be required to handle the form data.

+#### MOBILE

+* Logo becomes too large when clicked on mobile due to enlargement on hover.
+* Home page text container sizes uneven.
+* Text too small on home page.
+* Contact link too large.

 ### FIXED ISSUE

-*
+* Large images producing longer load times, changed file type from .jpeg or .png to .webp to improve load.
+* Home images clipping on mobile, added media queries to adjust placement.
+* "Created by" credit dissapering under 500 pixel wide screens, removed social media icons left float to compensate.

 ## DEPLOYMENT PROCESS